-Samsung gains approval to look over Apple and HTC settlement, requests new iPads be added to lawsuitAlex Wagner - Senior News Editor
+Samsung gains approval to look over Apple and HTC settlement, requests new iPads be added to lawsuitAlex Wagner - Editorial Director of News and Content

 The legal war between Apple and Samsung continues!
 This was a big day for Samsung, as the company not only got approval to check out Apple and HTC's recent settlement, but has also requested that a few more devices be added to a suit against Apple.
 First up, The Verge notes U.S. Magistrate Judge Paul S. Grewal has approved Samsung's request to view the settlement agreement between Apple and HTC.